VincentLanglet/Twig-CS-Fixer/docs/configuration.md

 return $config;
 ```

-## Token parser, Twig Extension & Node Visitors
+## Token parsers & more

-If you're using custom token parsers or binary/unary operators, they can be added in your config:
+If you're using custom token parsers, twig extensions or node visitors, they can
+be added in your config:

 ```php
 <?php